 I have done all of these and by far the easiest is the first.
 Yes, you have to wait until a month before the match to buy the tickets.
 Yes, you cannot get away tickets.
 Yes, you would be very lucky to get tickets to a big match (Man U, etc).
 But, it’s easy and requires no special paperwork.

 In normal years you may have to pick a match that won’t be sold out — I’ve seen Charlton (at Highbury!), Blackburn, Blackburn, and Sunderland.
 But recently there have been a lot of matches available for general sale.
 For example, Bolton on January 6th is currently available.
 Book your flight and don’t worry — you will get a seat at a match like that.
 Just remember to logon as soon as the tickets go on sale (local London time) and you’ll be fine.

 In the past, I got tickets on Craigslist but that was because I needed one for me and my girlfriend and when you buy tickets through the club everyone needs to be a member.
 Rather than buy her a one year membership and the match tickets I just went on Craigslist and bought them from another season ticket holder.
 Technically, buying tickets this way is only illegal if the owner sells the ticket over face value.

-Your official supporters club ticket agent can get tickets to almost any match, but you have to ask two months in advance.
+Your official supporters club ticket agent can get tickets to almost any match, but you have to ask in advance.
 This is completely legal and grants you access to some of the more difficult match days.
 Check their local charter for details.

 One final thing, you pay for what you get as far as seats.
 Sitting behind the goals can be a great experience but remember, a lot of clubs come in to the Emirates and park the bus.
 That means that you could find yourself sitting in one end of a large stadium, staring at your navel for 45 minutes while the other team defends their goal on the other side of the pitch.